 Managers and leadership

 Managers interact with their direct reports regularly, so it makes sense that they have a significant impact on employees’ overall engagement.
-In fact, 68 percent of employees who don’t feel supported by management consider leaving.

 “In today’s work environment, managers are the biggest drivers of culture,” Grill-Rachman said.
 “Employees have expectations of their managers, and they are rightfully more scrutinized for the kind of environments they create.”